megamaz/ImageGameEngine/README.md

 ## Screen Size
 The screen size is stored in `(0xFE, 0xFE)`, and is stored in the format `(0x00, S, 0x00)`, with S being the square size of the screen.
 The screen will always be square.

+## Current Reader Position
+The current reader position is stored in `(0xFD, 0xFE)`.
+Writing to this address at runtime will not have any effects, as the reader will update this pixel between every cycle.
+However, this can be set in the initial image to control where the pointer will start.

 ## Branch Stack
 Has a maximum size of 256, and uses the entire bottom row from `(0x00, 0xFF)` to `(0xFF, 0xFF)`.
 Each pixel is stored in the format `(0x40, X, Y)` as goto instructions.